Glossary

 n.n.

-This abbreviation ("nomen nominandum") is always used in the course catalogue, for example, when it is certain that a particular course will take place or a task (e.g. subject advising) is to be carried out, but the person responsible has not yet been determined.
+This abbreviation (‘nomen nominandum’) is used, for example, in the course catalogue whenever it is certain that a particular course will take place or a task (e.g. academic advising) is to be carried out, but the person responsible has not yet been appointed.

 O